Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

     that are close to it.

 You can modify these experiments and create new ones to explore new machine learning possibilities.
-See the [Azure Machine Learning preview documentation](https://docs.microsoft.com/en-us/azure/machine-learning/preview/) for more information about Machine Learning Studio and working with experiments.
+For more information see [Azure Machine Learning preview documentation](https://docs.microsoft.com/en-us/azure/machine-learning/preview/) for more information about Machine Learning Studio and working with experiments.